yuehhua/ReactiveExtensions.jl/README.md

 Implementation of reactive extensions for Julia.

-I just implement the core functionality of Rx, and need community support.
+I just implement the core functionality of ReactiveExtensions, and need community support.

 ## Installation

 ```
-Pkg.add("Rx")
+Pkg.add("ReactiveExtensions")
 ```

 ## Usage